eight04/linkify-plus-plus/README.md

 Todos
 -----
 * If there is a large text, linkify become slow on `range.cloneContents()`.
-Should we try to parse HTML source?
+	- Should we try to parse HTML source?
+	- Is extractContents() will be faster?

 Changelog
 ---------